-So you, you mentioned a few times, you know, you're a big user of cloud app.
-Um, and we, we have a great connection because cause we both love each other's products, which is great.
+So you, you mentioned a few times, you know, you’re a big user of cloud app and its screen recorder.
+Um, and we, we have a great connection because cause we both love each other’s products, which is great.
 How, how have you found that visuals and video, um, from cloud app has been helpful, uh, you know, communicating asynchronously, uh, making, making your emails less big, how those really helped create an experience both within your company and to customers?

 Yes.So I’ve had a couple of different use cases.
 One is we kind of first started sharing what we were doing.
 I think it was back in early October and we put out a post called, you know, meet command that kind of said, Hey, here’s this problem that we saw and how we’re thinking about it.
 And like I said, a second ago, the easiest way to explain it this, to just show somebody, right.
 Here’s 20 seconds of me getting to five different things that I need to accomplish this task.
 And I was able to very easily make that video, um, in cloud app and distributed, I am an engineer, I have very little design sense or a visual sense myself.
 Um, and it’s just, it’s one of those products that just works right away and lets you produce something that makes you give the impression that you know, what you’re doing when I actually have no idea in that realm.
 Um, so yeah, that’s the biggest thing I think for us.
 And then also just, I spend a lot of my day in email, uh, very little in the code anymore and a lot of it is kind of showing users, Hey, here’s how you do this thing in our product.
 Um, and it is just so much nicer to send a quick Jeff or something like that rather than, you know, typing out three paragraphs.